ovimatei/atelier-matei/README.md

-# A WordPress Theme for building website for a small business
+# A WordPress Theme for building a website for a small business

 ## Requirements